is now available! Read about the new features and fixes from November.

 Creating and publishing a theme extension is easy.
 Customize your colors in your user settings then generate a theme definition file with the Developer: Generate Color Theme From Current Settings command.

-VS Code's Yeoman extension generator will help you generate the rest of the extension.
+VS Code's Yeoman extension generator helps you generate the rest of the extension.

-See the Create a new Color Theme topic in our Extension API section to learn more.
+See the Create a new Color Theme article in our Extension API section to learn more.

 Remove default Color Themes

 If you'd like to remove some of the default themes shipped with VS Code from the Color Theme picker, you can disable them from the Extensions view (⇧⌘X (Windows, Linux Ctrl+Shift+X)).
-Click the Filter Extensions button from the top of the Extensions view, select the Built-in option, and you'll see a THEMES section listing the default themes.
+Select the Filter Extensions button from the top of the Extensions view, select the Built-in option, and you see a THEMES section that lists the default themes.

 built-in themes